WenfeiY/Procodon/README.md

-# ProteinStorage
+# Procodon
 Codes and test data for "Pro-Codon", a protein based data storage system